 \end{corollary}

-\Pf We will derive a contradiction from the supposition that the Corollary is false.
+\Pf One derives a contradiction from the supposition that the Corollary is false.
 Indeed, if there is no $x^*$ with the claimed property, then each $x\in X$ lies in at least one of the sets

-Since $G$ is continuous, the sets $O(y)$ are open sets.
+Since $G$ is continuous, the sets $O(y)$ are open.
 Hence, since $X$ is compact, already finitely many cover all of $X$, say

 For all $x\in X$, define the parameters

 $x$ lies in at least one of the sets $O(y_\ell)$.
 Therefore, we have

 Consider now the function